orangejuiceANDlemonadecloud/vigilant-octo-parakeet/README.md

-# suffering from lack of thirst?
+# suffering from lack of drink?
 orange juice AND lemonade cloud?!?